Fees, Travel, and Equipment

 Society, Environment, and the Sea: Reading the Currents of Puget Sound and the San Juan Islands

 Program Dates 2014

 Deposit and Program Fee

-Students are required to provide a $500 non-refundable program deposit by March 30th to book necessary logistics and ensure your position in the program.
-Full payment of the program fee—remaining $3,700 has to submitted in full no later than July 15th.
+Students are required to provide a $500 non-refundable program deposit by June 1st to book necessary logistics and ensure your position in the program.
+The remaining full payment of $4,200 must be submitted in full no later than July 15th.
 All checks should be made out to Washington College and should clearly state for “Puget Sound Summer Program.”
 All checks should be sent to office Center for Environment & Society, Attn: Mike Hardesty.
-Program administrators will work closely with you on arranging travel plans to and from Seattle, Washington.
+Program administrators will work closely with you on arranging travel plans to and from site.

 -Small flashlight or headlamp

 -Rubber boots/strap-on sandals/old sneakers for walking in the water

 -Sunglasses and hat

 -Fleece or sweatshirt